Magic come back to beat 76ers 111-106 in Butler's debut

 Orlando scored 21 straight points in the fourth quarter, then held the 76ers without a field goal over the final 3 1/2 minutes.

+"You don't just click your heels and win NBA games.
+We will use this as a way to remind everyone that this is the NBA," said 76ers coach Brett Brown.
+"Although we lost, the organization of the things we put in put us in decent position.
+If we can get three shots (in the final minute) instead of three turnovers, maybe we're talking to each other about a win."

-Nikola Vucevic had 30 points for the Magic, including two free throws with 5.8 seconds remaining.
+Nikola Vucevic had 30 points for the Magic, including two clinching free throws with 5.8 seconds remaining.

+"They just made a big trade and we knew they were probably going to be very fired up to come in and play well," said Vucevic, who scored 11 in the fourth quarter.
+"We stayed poised for 48 minutes.
+We got down 16 and we kept fighting.
+Getting stops was the big thing."

 Joel Embiid finished with a triple-double of 19 points, 13 rebounds and 10 assists for the 76ers, who lost for the seventh time in nine road games.
 J.J.
 Redick led Philadelphia with 22 points but committed two turnovers in the final 31 seconds.

-Butler played 33 minutes and shot 6 for 12 from the field.
-The four-time All-Star was acquired Monday from Minnesota in a five-player trade.

-Vucevic scored 19 points in the first half to help Orlando come back from a 10-point deficit and lead 53-52 at the break.
+Vucevic had 19 points in the first half to help Orlando come back from a 10-point deficit and lead 53-52 at the break.

-Two baskets by Redick during a 10-2 run early in the third quarter put Philadelphia up 62-60.
+The 76ers made only seven of 18 shots in the fourth quarter.
+But the big number, according to Magic coach Steve Clifford, was free throws: 12 for Orlando, two for Philadelphia.

+"It's been an area of weakness, and then tonight in the fourth quarter we didn't foul," Clifford said.
+"Keeping the other team out of the bonus is a big deal, and in the fourth quarter it's even a bigger deal."

-Wilson Chandler ended the 76ers' scoreless stretch of nearly four minutes with a short baseline floater.
+Wilson Chandler ended the 76ers' scoreless stretch of more than four minutes with a short baseline floater.
 Mike Muscala hit a 3-pointer for their final field goal with 3:33 remaining.

 TIP-INS